BSStudio/robonaut-server/README.md

 For MongoDB and RabbitMQ specific variables visit Spring Boot documentations.

 ## Documentation
-To access the documentation run the application and navigate to `/swagger-ui.html`.
+To access the documentation run the application and navigate to the root `/`.

 # Message queues
 | type    | queue name        | comment        |